MissVeronica/um-sort-users-columns/README.md

 3. UM Number of Logins
 4. UM Number of Password attempts (max %d)
 5. UM User approved by
+6. UM Last User edting Profile

 ## Notes
 1. UM Number of Password attempts is displayed together with the limit only if this UM Feature is enabled in UM Settings -> Access -> Other
 2. UM Number of Logins is a new UM counter bundled with this plugin why after installation all users will have 0 logins.
 3. UM User approved by is a new UM field bundled with this plugin why after installation all users will have no entry.
+4. UM Last User edting Profile is a new UM field bundled with this plugin why after installation all users will have no entry.

 ## Updates
 1. Version 2.0.0 Rewrite as a plugin
 2. Version 2.1.0 Update of the Repository download link
 3. Version 2.2.0 Fixing sort for all columns incl numeric columns
 4. Version 2.3.0 Added UM User approved by
+5. Version 2.4.0 Added UM Last User edting Profile

 ## Translations or Text changes